CenTral and PeRipheral NervoUs SyStem acTion of GIPR in ObEsity and Diabetes

 Project Aims

 In this project, I will solve the conundrum of how GIPR (ant)agonists and GLP-1R/GIPR co-agonists improve energy and glucose metabolism.
-The specific aims are:
+The specific aims of the project are:

 1. Map regional GIPR distribution (Aim 1).